Appdynamics/DevNet-Labs/labs/fnd-04-appd-dbmon/lab-exercise-04.md

 <br>

-Paste the Server Visibility agent zip file into the "/tmp" directory in the WinSCP window:
+Paste the Database Visibility agent zip file into the "/tmp" directory in the WinSCP window:

 1. Right click on the right pane within WinSCP and select "Paste"